 I arrived in Cape town on the 13th September unaware it was winter.
 I had to find my own way from the airport because our cars were not due to arrive for another month.
-I can understand why people don’t see South Africa as a part of Africa because by … Read the rest
+I can understand why people don’t see South Africa as a part of Africa because by the look of Cape town you could be in any European city.
+With its skyscrapers and tarmac roads it seems too developed.

 Last week I ran a two day workshop with 15 women for the Voicing Entebbe project.
 Initiated by Ugandan artist Christine Ayo (www.christineayo.com) who fundraised to build a monument in rememberance of the 23 women brutally murdered in Entebbe last year.
-No suspects have been apprehended and its significant has … Read the rest
+No suspects have been apprehended and its significant has been reduced to political partisan bickering.
+Christine’s plan was to build a monument in the mayors garden in Entebbe.
+She’d been talking to the mayor for months via email and he was totally supportive of the initiative.
+Unfortunately, now it seems the monument needs security clearance in order to go ahead.
+Even with this decision we decided to go ahead because she had approached me to develop a piece of performance which would accompany the opening of the monument.

 I have just finished reading Margaret Atwood, The Blind Assassin.

 ‘It was a costume ball- such functions mostly were because people at that time liked costumes. they liked them almost as much as they liked uniforms.
 Both served the same end: to avoid being who you were.
-You could pretend … Read the rest
+You could pretend to be someone else.
+You could become bigger and more powerful or more alluring and mysterious, just by putting on exotic clothes, well there was something to it.’

 Ife Piankhi, Artist in Residence: